coder/terraform-provider-coderd/docs/index.md

 ### Optional

-- `default_organization_id` (String) Default organization ID to use when creating resources.
-Defaults to the first organization the token has access to.
 - `token` (String) API token for communicating with the deployment.
 Most resource types require elevated permissions.
 Defaults to `$CODER_SESSION_TOKEN`.
 - `url` (String) URL to the Coder deployment.
 Defaults to `$CODER_URL`.